JoeReis/data_eng_workshop_hedw_2025/README.md

 Now that you’ve seen what DuckDB can do, let’s move beyond simple queries.
 Next, we’ll load real data from our Postgres source using dlt and start modeling it with SQL.

-# Data Ingestion
+# 🔄 Data Ingestion

-Let's use Data Load Tool (dlt) to load data from Postgres to DuckDB.
+In this step, we’ll use dlt (Data Load Tool) to extract data from Postgres and load it into DuckDB.

+dlt makes it easy to build declarative data pipelines in Python.
+You’ll define which Postgres tables to pull, then run the pipeline to ingest the data into a local DuckDB file.

+## ⚙️ Step-by-Step Instructions

-1. Open the file `dlt_pipeline.py`
+1. Open the pipeline file.
+In your Codespace, open: `dlt_pipeline.py`

-2.
+2. Define the source tables

+    As a reminder, we used the following tables:
+    - courses
+    - course_assignments
+    - enrollments
+    - professors
+    - students
+    - student_admissions

+    Your code should look like this.

+    ```python
+    def load_university_pipeline():
+        source = sql_database().with_resources(
+            "courses",
+            "course_assignments",
+            "enrollments",
+            "professors",
+            "students",
+            "student_admissions"
+        )
+    ```

+3. Configure your pipeline

+    Still in dlt_pipeline.py, fill in the pipeline metadata:

+    ```python
+    pipeline = dlt.pipeline(
+        pipeline_name="university_data",
+        destination="duckdb",
+        dataset_name="stg_university_data"
+    )
+    ```

+4. Run the pipeline

-In the terminal, type `python dlt_pipeline.py`
+    Back in the terminal, run `python dlt_pipeline.py`

-This will create a DuckDB database called university_data.duckdb
+    This will create a DuckDB database called `university_data.duckdb`

 Let's see what's in this database.
 Thankfully DuckDB offers a new handy UI to inspect the data in DuckDB.